midas-wyss/engineered-riboregulator-ML/README.md

     pip3 install -r requirements.txt
 ```

-3. Run jupyter notebook (make sure to switch the KERNEL to myenv) after adding the new venv to your jupyter.
+3. Run jupyter notebook (make sure to switch the KERNEL to myenv) after adding the new venv to your list of jupyter kernels with ipykernel.
 ```
     pip3 install --user ipykernel
     python -m ipykernel install --user --name=myenv